-Poros is an attractive coastal village located 45 km south west of Argostoli, (the capital) and 35km from Agia Efimia.
-It is the main port of the island connecting it with the mainland at the port of Kyllini in the Peloponnese.
-Arriving into Poros can be an impressive welcome to the visitor as the small picturesque village is surrounded by unique landscape of little hills with lush green vegetation.
+Poros is an attractive coastal village located 45 km southwest of Argostoli, (the capital) and 35km from Agia Efimia.
+It is the main port of the island connecting it with the mainland (to the port of Kyllini in the Peloponnese).
+Arriving in Poros can be an impressive welcome to the visitor as the small picturesque village is surrounded by the unique landscape of little hills with lush green vegetation.
 Decorated with a few beautiful shallow, sandy beaches and offering all amenities, it’s ideal for families with small children and/or older people.

-The long beach that lays in front of the village, is an organised beach, close to tavernas and cafes, ideal for those seeking relaxation.
-Further to the north of the village lays the beach of Aragia or Ragia, sandy with a few white stones contrasting the green colour of the crystal clear waters, is as well organised with sunbeds and umbrellas, enjoys the sun all day, so it is ideal for an early morning swim.
-On the beautiful coastal road to the famous resort of Skala one can stop in the little coves of Limenia, where a lot of the locals take their swim.
+The long beach that lies in front of the village and stretches to the north is an organised beach, close to tavernas and cafes, ideal for those seeking relaxation.
+Aragia or Ragia is sandy with a few white stones contrasting the green colour of the crystal clear waters, ideal for an early morning swim.
+If you take the beautiful coastal road towars the famous resort of Skala, you can also stop in the little coves of Limenia, where a lot of the locals take their swim.

-In the area there are several great attractions and hiking trails.
-The Monastery of Atros , the oldest in the island, built on the 8th century, is a rare example of monastic architecture offering a breathtaking walk and amazing views of Poros.
+In the area, there are several great attractions and hiking trails.
+The Monastery of Atros, the oldest on the island, built in the 8th century, is a rare example of monastic architecture offering a breathtaking walk and amazing views of Poros.

 Between Poros and Skala, one can find some amazing trails that lead to the waterfalls of Gradou and Potisti.

 Among them is the impressive Drakaina Cave dated from the late Neolithic age and situated on the steep slopes of the impressive Gorge of Poros.